Software Developer Jobs at Anthropic with Visa Sponsorship

 Which visa types does Anthropic commonly use for Software Developer roles?

-Anthropic sponsors H-1B, H-1B1, and E-3 visas for Software Developer positions.
+Anthropic sponsors H-1B, H-1B1 visa, and E-3 visas for Software Developer positions.
 The H-1B covers most international hires but requires winning the annual lottery.
 The H-1B1 is available to Chilean and Singaporean nationals and is not subject to the lottery.
 The E-3 is available to Australian citizens only and also bypasses the lottery, making it a faster path if you qualify.

 What qualifications does Anthropic expect for Software Developer roles?